-To determine whether the prefetch specification is followed, use showplan to display the query plan and statistics io to see the results on I/O for the query. sp\sysmon reports on the large I/Os requested and denied for each cache.
+To determine whether the prefetch specification is followed, use showplan to display the query plan and statistics io to see the results on I/O for the query. sp_sysmon reports on the large I/Os requested and denied for each cache.

-See "Data Cache Management" on page 89 in Performance and Tuning Series: Monitoring Adaptive Server with sp\sysmon.
+See the Performance and Tuning Series: Monitoring Adaptive Server with sp_sysmon.